 Finger Lake State Recreation Site is six miles from Palmer at Mile 1.5 Bogard Road in Wasilla.
 36 campsites, 10 picnic sites, water, toilets, and a boat launch.

-Musk Ox Farm For nearly 60 years this nonprofit has been practicing gentle, low-stress animal husbandry in raising musk oxen for their incredible underwool – Qiviut.
-Qiviut is 8 times warmer than wool and softer than cashmere.
-Brand-new educational center and daily tours.
-Pull-through parking for all size RV’s.
+Musk Ox Farm For 60 years this nonprofit has been practicing gentle, low-stress animal husbandry in raising musk oxen for their incredible underwool called Qiviut.
+Qiviut is one of natureโs finest fibers-warmer than wool and softer than cashmere!
+Visit our new educational center for regularly scheduled tours.
+Pull-through parking for all size RVโs.
 Open year-round.
+See our website for current days and hours.
 12850 E. Archie Rd. (mile 50.1 Glenn Hwy).
+907-745-4151

 You will find numerous State campgrounds and more than 50 resorts scattered throughout the region.
 A large network of paved highways and country roads provide access to fishing, hunting, boating, water skiing, sailing and resort vacationing for which the area is renowned.